 Alice Bishop The Mississippi, April 2013 The cotton fields lie fallow.
 Awash.
 I watch the swirls and eddies and the floating debris.

 Luke R Davies Cambridge Park, western suburbs of Sydney.
 Early 1980s.
 It blew me away and blew me straight into the local music shop to get one of those blues harps.

 Stereo Stories in concert

 Our next show is at the Williamstown Town Hall on Saturday 17 June, part of the Williamstown Literary Festival.
-Save the date, folks.
-The show was booked out last year.
+Cabaret seating (330 tickets) booked out.
+General admission balcony tickets now available.